Our events and external engagement

 Presenters: Dr. Hai-suk Kim (University of Queensland)

-Date: January 16 2025
+Date: 16 January 2025

 Location: The University of Auckland

 In this Korean Studies Colloquium at the University of Auckland, Dr. Hai-suk Kim explores how children’s literature shapes understandings of immigrant identity, using content and visual discourse analysis to examine portrayals of immigrant characters.
-Her research highlights how such narratives reflect social ideologies, promote or marginalise immigrant voices, and influence young readers’ perceptions of multiculturalism.
+Her research highlights how such narratives reflect social ideologies, promote or marginalize immigrant voices, and influence young readers’ perceptions of multiculturalism.

 Incremental Mindset Strengthens Consumer Responses to In-kind CSR Contributions

-Presenter: Yuri Seo (University of Auckland)
+Presenter: Yuri Seo (The University of Auckland)

-Date: December 6 2024
+Date: 6 December 2024

 Location: Business Building, Room 630, Yonsei University